prestodb/tempto/README.md

 ```

 One can request that mutable table is in one of three states:
- * PREPARED - no table is crated actually - but MutableTableState entry is crated for table and unique name is generated
+ * `PREPARED` - no table is created actually - but `MutableTableState` entry is created for table and unique name is generated
- * CRATED - table is crated but is not populated with data
+ * `CREATED` - table is created but is not populated with data
- * LOADED - table is crated and populated with data
+ * `LOADED` - table is created and populated with data

 ### Executing queries

 Queries are executed via implementations of the `QueryExecutor` interface.
 Currently the only implementation
 is `JdbcQueryExecutor`.
-Each database configured in the YAML file will have its own query executor with the
+Each database configured in the YAML file will have
-same name.
+its own query executor with name matching name of the database.
 To retrieve that executor and issue queries against that database you can use the
 `ThreadLocalTestContextHolder.testContext().getDependency(...)` as shown below.

 ```Java